What Is an Appraisal?

 Inspecting the subject property

-Once the site has been inspected, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use 2 to 3 approaches to determining the value of the property: sales comparison, cost approach to value and, in the case of a rental property, a market rent report could be included.

 This is where the appraiser pulls information on local building costs, the cost of labor and other factors to calculate how much it would cost to build a property comparable to the one being appraised.
 This figure often sets the maximum on what a property would sell for.
 The cost approach is also the least used method.